 The Kentucky Education Association Student Program (KEASP) is for teacher education students.
 Membership benefits include such things as subscriptions to professional journals, professional development opportunities, community service opportunities, scholarship opportunities, a $1 million professional liability policy, networking opportunities, and future discounts on full time teacher membership to KEA.
 The local joint ECTC/WKU chapter is very active at providing local professional development and community service opportunities to members.

 This is an International honor society specifically for two-year colleges dedicated to encourage scholarship, leadership and service.
 Membership is by invitation to students based on grade point average achieved on college work (3.5 Cumulative GPA after 12 college hours), character and citizenship.
 Phi Theta Kappa meets Wednesdays at 12:00 noon in room 112 of the Administration (ADM) building.

 As a national post-secondary business organization for students with an interest in business, membership in Phi Beta Lambda:

 The purpose of this club is to provide a focal point of information, education and activism concerning domestic violence, child abuse, disabilities and other obstacles that can interfere with quality of life.
 The members, along with the college, will collaborate with other organizations to provide information and promote awareness.

-The Morrison Gallery Writers' Roundtable Poetry Series is held the third Thursday of each month in the Morrison Gallery in the Administration Building.
-Open to all who want to read their own or someone else's poetry or just listen.
+The Morrison Gallery Writers' Roundtable Poetry Series is open to all who want to read their own or someone else's poetry or just listen.